 Oahu also has some good GT fishing on the outter reefs around the island.
 We target these trophy gamefish on top water poppers and stick bait lures.

-HI Tide Fishing Co. is dedicated to offering one of the best fly fishing and sportfishing experiences, we are one of Oahu Hawaii's top Fly fishing guide and charter fishing service, our expierience, attention to detail, weather, tides, solid and clean boats and top of the line fly rods and fishing equpment.
+HI Tide Fishing Co. is dedicated to offering one of the best fly fishing and sportfishing experiences, we are one of Oahu Hawaii's best Fly fishing guide and charter fishing service, our expierience, attention to detail, weather, tides, solid and clean boats and top of the line fly rods and fishing equpment.
 We are fully insured, USCG licensed and commercially permitted by the State of Hawaii.
 We look forward to getting you on the water!

 Bonefishing in Oahu Hawaii can be some of the most challenging Bonefish to catch with a fly rod rewards can be great with some of the biggest bonefish.
 We use 9′ saltwater fly rods 7wt, 8wt or 9wt with a saltwater safe fly reel with a good drag.
 WF floating saltwater fly line with 200 yds of 20-30 lb backing, 9′ to 12′ fluorocarbon tapered leaders with 16 lb and 12 lb tippet.